Anytime a parent completes registration on your website, they expect an email confirming their registration.

 Camp Awesome Director

-What is about these registration confirmation emails?
+What makes these registration confirmation emails so effective?

 You’ll notice that both of these emails contain some “tokens” or the text that is in the bold.